Vectorial1024/alof-lib/README.md

 See the change log in the `CHANGELOG.md` file.

+See also `vectorial1024/transmutation` for a collection-like library for ALOs.

 ## Notes and Disclaimers
 - ALO functions aim to be faithful user-land reproductions of their array function counterparts, but there might be slight differences between both sides
 - Some ALO functions may not make sense depending on your exact ALO implementation; use judgement before you use the ALO functions